Interview by Brad Johnson, Vice President of Advisor DevelopmentAdvisors Excel

 Struggling to find gifts people actually want to keep?

-John says it’s best to target an area of your recipient’s life where they spend a lot of personal time and where they’ll find themselves using your gift frequently.
-The kitchen meets both requirements.
+John says it’s best to target an area of your recipient’s life where they spend a lot of personal time or something they’ll find themselves using frequently for example a Custom Photo Watch or a kitchen product.

 Wine decanters, fine cutlery, and cutting boards are all also great examples.

 The best part about gifts like these is that they’re more likely to become John’s favorite thing: “artifacts.??
 This kind of gift turns into a permanent home fixture, and the recipient thinks of you every time they use it!